ibuttimer/tidder/README.md

   - Download the `google-services.json` file to the [app](app) folder

 ## Usage ##
-Please see the [Tidder help](app/src/main/assets/help.md) for details of how to use the application.
+Please see the [Tidderish help](app/src/main/assets/help.md) for details of how to use the application.